CodeWithOz/CatClicker/README.md

 # Description
-This repository contains different projects from the **Frontend Applications** section of the Udacity Frontend Nanodegree course.
+This is the Cat Clicker project from the **Frontend Applications** section of the Udacity Frontend Nanodegree course.

-## Note
+## Instructions
-All JavaScript will be written with ES6 code and use the latest features available to my Google Chrome browser.
-For some projects, I will use build tools to perform any necessary transpiling.
-If necessary, I will include a README.md with instructions for specific projects.
+All JavaScript is written with ES6 code and uses the latest features available to my Google Chrome browser.
+No build tools were used to transpile the code so ensure you're running a recent version of your browser.

 ## Contributing
 Feel free to fork, tweak and submit pull requests - I will be happy